Skip to main content

 HOW WE LEARN TO LOVE

-a collection of new and recent work that powerfully explores the experience of life; from birth to death.
+a collection of new and recent work that powerfully explored the experience of life; from birth to death.

 A series of abstract silver fountain sculptures resembling intestines in a shallow pool stand in a row in a grassy park setting, with tall trees in the background.